-This lesson is all about organizing written content.
-You will learn how to enter and organize the information your visitors are looking for, and how to create pages and posts.
-You will also find out how to put together a custom menu to guide your guests around the site.
+This lesson is all about creating and organizing written content!
+It will discuss how to enter and organize the information your visitors are looking for, and how to create pages and posts.
+You'll also find out how to put together a custom menu to guide your guests around the site.
 Quality content and efficient navigation are cornerstones of a successful website.

 In this lesson, you'll learn how to use plugins--the features and tools that you can add to WordPress with a single mouse click.
-You will learn where to find thousands of these free mini-programs and how to use them.
+You'll learn where to find thousands of these free mini-programs and how to use them.
 What themes are to site design, plugins are to functionality.

 This lesson covers how to add media to your pages.
 The WordPress Media Library helps you upload and edit your media files to create an engaging experience for visitors.
 You can also embed video, audio, PDF files, and maps from other sites into your site.
 The lesson will focus on media and all the ways it can enrich your website.

 Themes are fine, but if you're interested in really fine-tuning your site's design, you'll want to go beyond accepting everything the theme designer came up with.
 This lesson will cover HTML and CSS coding, tools that you'll use to seriously refine your site's appearance.
 You'll learn the basics of each language and quickly discover how to change font styles, sizes, and colors, as well as create lists and work with margins.
 You'll also practice using some tools that can make working with CSS very easy.
 No coding required!

 In this lesson, you'll work with a handy tool called the Inspector, which will help you make a few more design changes to your project website.
 You'll also look at two excellent plugins that can do some of the heavy lifting when you're modifying a website's layout and design.